Doukkala: History

+Under Abd al-Mumin, there was a revolt led by Yaddar al-Dukkālī from among the Doukkala.
+It was inspired by Sufis and was called the ahl al-rakawāt (lit. 'the people of the waterskins').

 When the Almohads under Abd al-Mu'min captured the town of Marrakesh in 1147, the Doukkals sided against them and in favor of the Almoravid dynasty.
 They were subsequently defeated by al-Mu'min, and purged, with women and children being sold into slavery.
 Al-Mu'min brought in less fractious Arab Bedouin tribes as immigrants to settle the area, including the Banu Hilal, a coalition of whom he had defeated earlier in Tunisia.
 Later immigrants included the al-Ma'qil.
+The Banu Hilal Arabs were put in here by the Almohad dynasty to place pressure on the Sanhaja Berbers who lived in the region and opposed the Almohads.

-By 1250, of the Doukkala, only the Ragrâga had survived intact after their conquest and the subsequent immigration of eastern tribes.
+By 1250, of the Doukkala, only the Ragrâga had survived intact after their Invasion and some fractions of small Berber tribes.

-Ever since the first installation of the Banu Hilal, there has been continuous linguistic and cultural mixing of both populations.
-It was possible to clearly distinguish the native Berber element from the Arab one as recently as the 16th century.
-However, the linguistic Arabization is now complete.
-When Captain James Riley (1770 AD) visited it, he said in describing it : " the provinces of Abdah and Duquella, which are entirely peopled by Arabs living in tents, and in a primitive or wandering state, (their tents being formed of the same materials, and pitch- ed in the same manner as those of the Arabs on the desert) I observed that these people were of a much lighter com- plexion than those on the desert; but that circumstance, in all probability, was owing to the climate's being more temperate; to their being less exposed to the rays of the sun, and better clothed; yet their features were nearly the same, and those of both bear a strong resemblance to those of the Barbary Jews, who also have black eyes and Arab noses".
+Ever since the first installation of the Banu Hilal.
+By the year 1500, Arab made up three quarters of the population and dominated four fifths of the land area.
+Based on the number of warriors that the Arab could produce according to the historical author Leo Africanus, 100,000, the American scholar Vincent Cornell estimates the Arab population of Doukkala at 375,000.
+Using the calculated estimate 200,000 for the population of urbanites and Berbers by Moroccan historian Ahmed Boucharb, the total population of Doukkala was estimated at 600,000 by Cornell.

 According to anthropologist David Montgomery Hart, the majority of the Doukkala tribal confederation are of Hilalian origin and in the 1960s they had either a sedentarized or semi-sedentarized Bedouin lifestyle preferring animal husbandry over agriculture.
 They also participated in fantasia also known as laʿb al-barud ("powder play").
+Like with other regions in the Atlantic Coast like Chaouia and Chiadma, the Doukkala region is today inhabited by ʕrubis, an ethnically Bedouin group descending from Bedouin tribes who migrated to North Africa in the 11th–13th century.